pkunz96/Scraping-Demo/README.md

 ### Overwiew

-ScrapingEJB's EJBs architecture ist inspired by the pipe and filter architecture style.
+ScrapingEJB's EJBs architecture is inspired by the pipe and filter architecture style.
 The system is mainly comprised by the following subsystems:

 * Sourcing
 * Mapping